'Unreasonable' New Hampshire voter registration law struck down

 "Based on the expert testimony, the court finds there exists strong evidence that SB 3, if fully implemented, will suppress voter turnout," Anderson added.

-The judge noted there has been an average of one confirmed case of voter fraud per year in New Hampshire over the past 20 years and concluded the requirements in the law did little to address fraud and only made registering more difficult.
+The judge noted that there has been an average of one confirmed case of voter fraud a year in New Hampshire over the past 20 years, and he concluded that the requirements in the law did little to address fraud and only made registering more difficult.

-Lawyer William Christie, who represented the state Democratic party, said they were "gratified" by the ruling.
+Lawyer William Christie, who represented the state Democratic Party, said the party was "gratified" by the ruling.

 "The opinion sends a loud and clear message that voter suppression efforts will not be tolerated," Christie said.

-Senate Bill 3 was one of two bills aimed at tightening access to the ballot box passed by the state's GOP-controlled Legislature in the wake of the 2016 election, in which Trump the state and Republican Sen. Kelly Ayotte lost her Senate seat by an even smaller margin.
+Senate Bill 3 was one of two bills aimed at tightening access to the ballot box that the state's Republican-controlled Legislature passed in the wake of the 2016 election, in which Trump lost the state and Republican Sen. Kelly Ayotte lost her seat by an even smaller margin.

-The other law, known as House Bill 1264, requires students and other transient people to pay New Hampshire motor vehicle licensing and registration fees if they vote and drive there, creating financial hurdles in a state where car registration can cost hundreds of dollars.
+The other law, known as House Bill 1264, requires students and other transient people to pay state motor vehicle licensing and registration fees if they vote and drive there, creating financial hurdles in a state where car registration can cost hundreds of dollars.

 A legal battle to block that law is ongoing.